-For more information about creating custom color palettes, see "Working with color" on page 191.
+For more information about creating custom color palettes, see "Color" on page 185.

 Dithering

 Paletted images can only contain up to 256 different colors.
 If the original image contains many colors, you can use dithering to create the illusion of seeing more than 256 colors.
 Dithering creates additional colors and shades from an existing palette by interspersing pixels of different colors.
 The relationship of one colored pixel to another creates an optical mix, so you perceive additional colors.